darrenstrash/open-pls/README.md

-# **OpenPLS**: An open phased local search (PLS) algorithm for maximum clique and related problems
+# **OpenPLS**: An open phased local search (PLS) implementation

 [![license](https://img.shields.io/badge/license-GPL%20v3.0-blue.svg)](http://www.gnu.org/licenses/)
 [![Build Status](https://travis-ci.com/darrenstrash/open-pls.svg?branch=master)](https://travis-ci.com/darrenstrash/open-pls)

+Phased local search (PLS) is a simple, yet powerful technique to compute approximate solutions to combinatorial optimization problems.
+This software was written with two goals in mind:

+- Have a working (open) implementation of PLS for the maximum clique / independent set problems and their weighted variants.
+- Have the implementation work on sparse graphs that cannot be stored with an adjacency matrix.

+The original PLS algorithm was *not* designed for sparse graphs, and thus there is a speed difference between published results using PLS and this software.
+(See a comparison with published results [here](/comparison.md).
+Effort is underway to provide an option for dense networks, which is competetive with the original publications.

+### About this implementation

-The purpose of this package is to (attempt) to reproduce the results of the following two papers:
+The purpose of this package is two-fold:

+1. Faithfully implement the algorithms from the following two papers:

 *Phased local search for the maximum clique problem*,
 **Wayne Pullan**,